-The nose opens with notes of sea spray, spiced pears, pink grapefruit and delicate wet stone.
-Wild fermentation with full solids provides flinty complexity and extended time on lees adds intrigue and excellent length to the palate.
-A distinctive saline acidity and attractive chalk-like structure complement the mineral nature of this unique Southern Margaret River vineyard near the Indian Ocean.
+The nose opens with notes of sea spray, jasmine, and nashi pears.
+Wild fermentation with full solids provides flinty, matchstick complexities and the extended time spent on fine lees with regular Batonnage add volume and definition to the palate.
+A distinctive saline, savoury acidity and attractive chalk-like minerality are the benchmark characters of this unique Southern Margaret River vineyard near the Indian Ocean..

 100% Calgardup Brook.
 This vineyard lies just inland from the coast.
 Its sandy, schisty soils are well weathered.
 These chardonnay vines run east-west with a slightly sloping northern aspect.

 Hand-picked, whole bunch pressed and transferred directly to oak with full solids.
-Fermented by the native years in barrique (approximately 30% new).
-Post ferment, barrels are left cool but unsulphured for 4 months to encourage autolytic activity.
-Batonnage every two weeks based on flavour and partial MLF to balance the high natural acidity of this vintage.
-Wine was racked with full lees to tank in December and spent two months on lees in tank before bottling in February 2021.
+Fermented by native yeast in the finest selection of French oak barriques (approximately 30% new).
+Batonnage to encourage autolytic activity was based on flavour and no MLF to retain the natural acidity of this vintage.
+The wine was racked out of barrels with full lees to tank in December before bottling in February 2023.

 A season that slowly escalated into a very hectic but also exciting harvest.
 A cooler and wet Spring saw vine growth delayed in development, and we were set for a late start of harvest.
 But then Summer came, and it was full of sunshine, dry and warm through December, January, and February with

 warm days and some warm nights.
 Ripeness across all white varieties was quicker than average with a rather compressed Chardonnay harvest.
 Quality across all whites is excellent, with lots of flavour and concentration yet retaining perfume and drive.